 The Sponsor will agree to purchase an aggregate of 4,866,667 Private Placement Warrants (or 5,346,667 Private Placement Warrants if the underwriter's over-allotment option is exercised in full), at a price of \$1.50 per Private Placement Warrant (\$7.3 million in the aggregate, or approximately \$8.0 million if the underwriter's over-allotment option is exercised in full) in a private placement that will occur simultaneously with the closing of the Proposed Public Offering.
 Each whole Private Placement Warrant is exercisable for one whole Class A ordinary share at a price of \$11.50 per share.
-A portion of the proceeds from the Private Placement Warrants will be added to the proceeds from the Proposed Public Offering to be held in the Trust Account.
-If the Company does not complete a Business Combination within the Combination Period, the Private Placement Warrants will expire worthless.
+A portion of the proceeds from the Private Placement Warrants will be added to the proceeds from the Private Placement Warrants will expire worthless.
+The Private Placement Warrants will expire worthless.
 The Private Placement Warrants will be non-redeemable and exercisable on a cashless basis so long as they are held by the Sponsor or its permitted transferees.